hai-vr/documentation/docs/products/auto-reset-osc-config.md

 ## Download

-The tool is free for download using ALCOM.
+The tool is free to download using ALCOM.

 ### ALCOM